arvindmorwal/node-petclinic-rest/readme.md

-pet-clinic-node-rest is the backend version of the petclinic application written with Node and Express.
+node-petclinic-rest is the backend version of the petclinic application written with Node and Express.
 This application only provides a REST API.

 **There is no UI**.